 Cats are known for being aloof and independent, but that doesn’t mean they don’t love their owners.
-Signs of feline love and affection can be subtle and difficult to discern, especially compared to the direct and obvious love of dogs, or even humans.
+Signs of feline love and affection can be subtle and difficult to discern, especially compared to the direct and obvious love of dogs or even humans.
 Check out these nine signs that your cat loves you.

 1. Following You

-If your cat insists on following you everywhere – to the bathroom, to the kitchen, to bed – it’s a sure sign that your cat loves you and wants you around.
+If your cat insists on following you everywhere—to the bathroom, to the kitchen, to bed—it’s a sure sign that your cat loves you and wants you around.
 In fact, your cat may enjoy coming to work, school, or social functions with you to get even more time with its best friend.
 In some instances, you may even need to enlist some boundaries.

 2. Exposing Its Belly

 A cat’s stomach is the most vulnerable part of its body.
 Most cats won’t go belly up with people or animals they don’t trust.
 If your cat shows you its belly, that means it’s comfortable enough with you to let its guard down.
-If you have the rare feline that enjoys a belly scratch, consider yourself one of the lucky ones – but keep in mind that this affectionate act can go from cute to violent if your cat decides it no longer wants its belly touched.
+If you have that rare feline that enjoys a belly scratch, consider yourself one of the lucky ones, but keep in mind that this affectionate act can go from cute to violent if your cat decides it no longer wants its belly touched.
 Proceed with caution.

 3. Bringing You Gifts

 While it may not be flowers or fine jewelry, cats like to bring their owners gifts to show their affection.
 If your cat likes to gift you small animal carcasses or toys, it means that your cat loves you.
 Or, your cat thinks you’re a terrible hunter and need help.
-Either way, your cat cares about your wellbeing and thinks of you as family.
+Either way, your cat cares about your well-being and thinks of you as family.

 4. Head Butting and Rubbing